Turbo: Effective Caching in Differentially-Private Databases: Overview

 \subsection{\sysname Architecture}

 \F\ref{fig:architecture} shows the \sysname architecture.
-It is a caching layer that can be added to a DP SQL engine, like GoogleDP~\cite{zetasql} or Uber's Chorus~\cite{chorus}, to boost the number of linear queries that can be answered accurately under a fixed global DP guarantee.
-The filled-background components indicate our additions to the DP SQL engine, while the transparent-background components are standard in any DP SQL engine.
-Briefly, here is how a typical DP SQL engine works {\em without \sysname}.
+It is a caching layer that can be added to a DP SQL engine, like GoogleDP~\cite{zetasql}, Uber Chorus~\cite{chorus}, or Tumult Analytics~\cite{tumult}, to boost the number of linear queries that can be answered accurately under a fixed global DP guarantee.
+The filled components indicate our additions to the DP SQL engine, while the transparent components are standard in DP SQL engines.
+Here is how a typical DP SQL engine works {\em without \sysname}.
 Analysts issue queries against the engine, which is trusted to enforce a global $(\epsilon_G, \delta_G)$-DP guarantee.
 The engine executes the queries using a DP query executor, which adds noise to query results with the Laplace/Gaussian mechanism and consumes a part of the global privacy budget.
-A budget accountant tracks the consumed budget; when it runs out, the DP SQL engine either stops responding to new queries or sacrifices privacy by ``resetting'' the budget (e.g., Uber's Chorus~\cite{chorus} does the former, LinkedIn's Audience Insights~\cite{linkedin-dp,rogers2020linkedin} does the latter).
-Our work applies to both cases, but we focus on the former.
+A budget accountant tracks the consumed budget; when it runs out, the DP SQL engine either stops responding to new queries (as do Chorus and Tumult Analytics) or sacrifices privacy by ``resetting'' the budget (as does LinkedIn Audience Insights).
+We assume the former.

 \sysname intercepts the queries before they go into the DP query executor and performs a very proactive form of caching for them, reusing prior results as much as possible to avoid consuming privacy budget for new queries. \sysname's architecture is organized in two types of components: {\em caching objects} (denoted in light-orange background in \F\ref{fig:architecture}) and {\em functional components} that act upon them (denoted in grey background).